YoinkBird/yoinkbird.github.io/blog/worklogs/overhaul_gh_pages.md

-# Worklog: Overhaul of the GitHub Pages Website - 2023-02-01
+# Worklog - 2023-02-01: Overhaul of the GitHub Pages Website

 Goals:
 * [x] theme